Call for Concern

 Steps to take if you feel that one of our healthcare team is not recognising your concern...

-1. In the first instance please speak to the nurse in charge, ward manager or area matron if you have a concern about someone's care.
+1. First, speak to the nurse in charge, ward manager or area matron.
 Let us know if you need some clarity or just don’t feel listened to.

 • The patient’s name